thenexthub/Codira/docs/ABI/CallingConvention.rst

 to introduce a thunk to forward to the original function.
-All else aside, we can avoid the allocation if the representation of `self` is compatible with the representation of a context object reference; this is essentially true only if `self` is a class instance using Swift reference counting.
+All else aside, we can avoid the allocation if the representation of `self` is compatible with the representation of a context object reference; this is essentially true only if `self` is a class instance using Codira reference counting.
 Avoiding the thunk is possible only if we successfully avoided the allocation (since otherwise a thunk is required in order to extract the correct `self` value from the